PetrosZantis13/Noise_IQT/README.md

-# hydra
+# HYDRA

-" For every head chopped off, the Hydra would regrow two " - For every noise source eliminated, two more pop up.
+"For every head chopped off, the Hydra would regrow two." - For every noise source eliminated, two more pop up.

-This is a software which visualizes error models for two-qubit microwave gates using trapped ions in a static magnetic field gradient.
+HYDRA is a software which visualises the error models for two-qubit microwave gates using trapped ions in a static magnetic field gradient.
+Perfect calibration of experimental parameters is assumed (no mis-set errors).
+Allows the option to choose the variable parameter (horizontal axis) and optimise it for minimising errors (maximising fidelity).
+Calculates maximum achievable fidelity due to inherent noise/error mechanisms.
+Also calculates expected heating rate, gate time and coherence time.

 ## 1. Installation